What is a Computer Systems Analyst, Anyway?

-You’re the go-to guy when anyone you know has a complicated computer issue?
-You’re probably also the one who’s always eager to get your hands on the latest and greatest gadgets.
-If your passion for technology has you thinking a job in this field would be right up your alley, it’s time to explore your career options.
+Are you the go-to guy when anyone you know has a complicated computer issue?
+You’re probably also the one who’s always eager to get your hands on the latest and greatest tech gadgets.
+Your passion for technology may have you thinking a job in this field would be right up your alley.
+If so, it’s time to explore your options!

-If you look at U.S. News & World Report’s list of America's best technology jobs in 2014, you’ll find computer systems analyst among the top three.
-And why wouldn’t it be?
-Employment in this position is projected to grow 25 percent through 2020, according to the U.S. Bureau of Labor Statistics (BLS).
+If you look at the U.S. News & World Report’s list of America’s best technology jobs in 2016, you’ll quickly notice that computer systems analyst currently occupies the top spot.
+And why wouldn’t it?
+Employment for this position is projected to grow 21 percent by 2024, according to the Bureau of Labor Statistics (BLS).
 That’s three times more than the national average for all U.S. occupations, which is seven percent.

 It’s hard not to like those statistics.
-You also like the idea of working in a cutting-edge, fast growing field, you’re probably wondering: What is a computer systems analyst, anyway?
+You also like the idea of working in a cutting-edge, in-demand field.
+So now you’re probably wondering: What is a computer systems analyst, anyway?

 What does a computer systems analyst do?

-It’s the million dollar question—what exactly is a computer systems analyst?
-In a nutshell, individuals in this profession are responsible for merging business and information technology (IT) initiatives, which means they must understand both.
+It’s the million dollar question — what exactly is a computer systems analyst?
+In a nutshell, individuals in this profession are responsible for merging business and information technology (IT) initiatives.
+This means they must have a solid understanding of both.
 They use that knowledge to plan information systems solutions to help a business operate more efficiently and effectively.